 - Step One: Cut up chicken and season with the Creole Seasoning

 - Step Three: Remove Chicken and set aside...Add remaining oil and flour and cook until dark chocolate in color.
+See my post about making a roux.

 - Step Four: Dice the onion, bell pepper and celery.